 Opinion: can the fashion industry help to turn face masks into a must-wear accessory?

-With a mandatory mask rule in effect on Irish public transport, commuters' attention is drawn to how they will face this latest sartorial challenge.
+With a mandatory mask rule now in effect in shops, shopping centres and other indoor settings, people's attention is drawn to how they will face this latest sartorial challenge.
 With supplies of surgical masks and N95s best left to healthcare professionals and essential workers, what other coverings are available?
 And with guidance on how to wear face masks to be found elsewhere, how has the fashion industry turned face masks into the latest must-wear fashion accessory?

 In the early days of the pandemic, social media was full of ad-hoc face coverings, made from everything from cabbage leaves to large plastic water containers.
 During lockdown, we admired family and friends proudly displaying their new found craft skills by making DIY masks at home and sharing the results via Instagram.
 Masks are being whittled left, right and centre from repurposed clothing and bedlinens.

 For those of us with limited sewing skills, there is hope out there.
 Although it goes against the grain that a global pandemic should lead to the fashion industry making a profit, aesthetically-pleasing face masks may be just what we need right now to keep case numbers low as we enter the new normal.
 With high numbers of Covid-19 reported in Ireland among younger people, what is available to encourage them to wear masks?

 We need your consent to load this rte-player contentWe use rte-player to manage extra content that can set cookies on your device and collect data about your activity.
 Please review their details and accept them to load the content.Manage Preferences